Harbir Kaur Bhatia

 - Rotary Climate Action Committee

-- Member of the Advisory Board of Women’s March SJ,
+- Member of the Advisory Board of Women’s March SJ

 - SJ Sikh Temple Community Relations Director

-- Until recently was a board member of Silicon Valley Central Chamber of Commerce
+- Until recently was a Board Member of Silicon Valley Central Chamber of Commerce

 - Economic Development Committee, SVCCC

-- Strategic Planning Committee
+- Strategic Planning Committee SC Library Foundation

 - Chair for Task Force for SVCCC 2019